Yann-GitHub/Yann-GitHub/README.md

 # Hello and Welcome 👋, I'm Yann

-## I'm a Developer
+## Full Stack Developer | Web Enthusiast

-I have a passion for crafting engaging and user-friendly web applications.
-With a strong foundation in HTML, CSS, and JavaScript, I'm continuously expanding my skills and knowledge.
-My focus areas include front-end development and related frameworks.
+Passionate about building engaging and user-friendly web applications with clean, efficient code.
+Strong foundation in HTML, CSS, and JavaScript, continuously expanding my skills in modern web technologies.

-Here are some key points about me:
+Key Highlights:

-*   🧠  I'm actively learning database management.
+*   🧠  Actively learning advanced database management
-*   🤝  I'm open to collaborating on web application projects.
+*   🤝  Open to collaborating on innovative web projects
-*   🌍  I'm currently based in France.
+*   🌍  Currently based in Indonesia
-*   📚  I'm constantly learning new skills and striving for progress.
+*   📚  Committed to lifelong learning and skill development
-*   🗣  I'm fluent in French, English, and Indonesian.
+*   🗣  Fluent in French, English, and Indonesian

-### Projects done
+### Recent Projects
-You can explore my latest web development projects on my GitHub account.
+Explore my latest public web development work on my GitHub portfolio.

 ### Skills
 I have expertise in the following technologies and tools: